ASAOddball1/Java-to-MLCE-Texture-Pack-Converter/README.md

 ### Step 5 — Build
 Click **BUILD ASSETS**.
 The output PNG is saved to the same folder as the JSON file you loaded.
 For terrain builds, the two mip map levels are saved there as well.

+### Step 6 — Inject
+Take your built files and take them to LCEWindows64/Common/res/TitleUpdate/res and just replace the default files

+Or use a pck editor like PCK-Studio to create custom texture packs

 ---

 ## Repository Contents